dcnu/lax-stats/README.md

 # Lacrosse Stats

-A complete system for scraping and storing NCAA Division I men's lacrosse statistics.
+A complete system for scraping and storing NCAA men's lacrosse statistics across all divisions (D1, D2, D3).
 Features web scraping with intelligent rate limiting, Supabase database integration, and comprehensive data analysis capabilities.

 ## Overview

-This project automates the collection and storage of NCAA Division I men's lacrosse game data from the NCAA stats website.
+This project automates the collection and storage of NCAA men's lacrosse game data from the NCAA stats website across all three divisions.
 The system includes:

 1. **Web Scraper**: Collects game data, player statistics, and play-by-play information
 2. **Database System**: Stores all data in Supabase with optimized schema